SupplyFrame/gofled/README.md

 The simplest new source will just start sending frame data.
 It creates an active source by default and will be available for display by the blender.

-To setup an Inactive Source, first send the SetActive(False) command, then start sending data.
+To setup an Inactive Source, first send the active command, then start sending data.

-To bring a source to the top and display it temporarily over all others call SetOverlay(duration)
+To bring a source to the top and display it temporarily over all others call the overlay command.